Enki: Ea

 The name Ea first occurs in personal names from the Old Akkadian period.
-Earlier translations interpreting Ea as a sumerian name meaning ‘’House of Water’’ or ‘’House of the Moon, Moon station’’ are regarded as implausible by modern scholarship.
-In a few modern publications, the interpretation ‘’House of Water’’ is sometimes presented as a scribal popular etymology.
+Earlier translations interpreting Ea as a Sumerian name meaning "House of Water" or "House of the Moon" are regarded as implausible by modern scholarship.
+In a few modern publications, the interpretation "House of Water" is sometimes presented as a scribal popular etymology.
 However, according to Lambert, there is no evidence for such a reinterpretation.

 Due to the fact that the name appears associated with Semitic elements in the sources of the Old Akkadian Period, it has been suggested that Ea is most likely a Semitic name.
-It has been proposed that the etymology of the name is connected to the Semitic root ḥyy, ‘’to live’’.
+It has been proposed that the etymology of the name is connected to the Semitic root ḥyy, to live.
 This explanation has not been proved with certainty, though it is considered plausible.
 Miguel Civil proposed that the name of the god Haya was originally an alternative spelling of Ea.
 Margaret W. Green proposed that the names Ea and Haya were both derived from the name of a pre Sumerian deity that was integrated into the pantheons of the Sumerians and of the Semitic peoples, and that Haya persisted as a separate deity after Ea was syncretized with Enki.
 The hypothesis of a connection between the names Ea and Haya is considered to be credible, but it is not proved, and it is not accepted by all scholars.

 Alternative names and epithets

 Nudimmud

 Nudimmud, one of the most frequently attested alternative names and epithets of Enki/Ea, was almost exclusively used in literary texts.
-In akkadian sources, it could also appear in royal inscriptions, prayers, and incantations.
+In Akkadian sources, it could also appear in royal inscriptions, prayers, and incantations.
 It already appears in the Zame Hymns under the form ^{d}en-nu-te-mud.
 The standard writing was ^{d}nu-dím-mud.
 Earlier spellings include nu-te-me-nud from the Fāra period or nu-da-mud from the Ur III period.
-The verbal elements dím and mud in the standard orthography respectively mean ‘’to build, create’’, and ‘’to bring forth’’.
+The verbal elements dím and mud in the standard orthography respectively mean "to build, create", and "to bring forth".
 The god list An=Anum ša ameli explains Nudimmud as Ea in his aspect as the god of creation.
-Thorkild Jacobsen interpreted the name as ‘’Image fashioner’’, ‘’God of shaping’’, reflecting Ea’s role as the god of crafts and as the god who creates figures from clay.
+Jacobsen interpreted the name as "Image fashioner", "God of shaping", reflecting Ea's role as the god of crafts and as the god who creates figures from clay.
 The meaning of Nudimmud in the older periods is unclear.
-Antoine Cavigneaux and Manfred Krebernik remark that the standard orthography with dím and it's translation likely reflect a later etymological reinterpretation of the name.
+Antoine Cavigneaux and Manfred Krebernik remark that the standard orthography with dím and its translation likely reflect a later etymological reinterpretation of the name.